mnberthe/aws-solutions-architect-associate-notes/README.md

  - __Scheduled Scaling__
     - Scale based on a schedule
     - Used when the load pattern is predictable
+    - Anticipate a scaling based on known usage patterns

  - __Simple Scaling/Step Scaling__
     - Scale to certain size on a CloudWatch alarm (ex average CPU utilization in all ASG instances)
-    - Ex. when CPU > 90%, then scale to 10 instances
+    - When a CloudWatch alarm is triggered (example CPU > 70%), then add 2 units
+    - When a CloudWatch alarm is triggered (example CPU < 30%), then remove 1

  - __Target Tracking Scaling__
-    - ASG maintains a CloudWatch metric and scale accordingly (automatically creates CW alarms)
+    - ASG maintains a CloudWatch metric and scale accordingly to maintain the target defined
     - Ex. maintain CPU usage at 40%

  - __Predictive Scaling__
     - Historical data is used to predict the load pattern using ML and scale automatically

+__Cooldown__
+ - After a scaling activity happens, the ASG goes into cooldown period (default 300 seconds) during which it does not launch or terminate additional instances (ignores scaling requests) to allow the metrics to stabilize.
+ - Use a ready-to-use AMI to launch instances faster to be able to reduce the cooldown period

 __Warm-Up__
-Stops instances from being placed behind the load balancer, failing the health check, and being terminated

-__Cooldown__ Pauses Auto Scaling for a set amount of time.
-Helps to avoid runaway scaling events.
+- Warm-up value for Instances allows you to control the time until a newly launched instance can contribute to the CloudWatch metrics, so when warm-up time has expired, an instance is considered to be a part Auto Scaling group and will receive traffic

 __Relational Database scaling (RDS)__